Tonelllo/assignment1RT1/README.md

 To run this code python3 is needed because it was developed starting from the assignment23_python3 branch of [@CarmineD8](https://github.com/CarmineD8) [python_simulator](https://github.com/CarmineD8/python_simulator/) github repo:
 <https://github.com/CarmineD8/python_simulator/tree/assignment23_python3>
+To run the simulation is necessary to navigate inside the robot-sim directory of the cloned repository and then execute the following command:

     python3 run.py assignment.py